SandraBergstrom/react-ci-challenge/my-app/README.md

 For convenience react comes installed in this template.
 A package named axios has also been installed as it will be required in a challenge later.

 ### Bug

+- If you get "sh: 1: react-scripts: not found" when trying to run npm start - navigate to my-app and run "npm install" .

-If you get the following error message:
+- If you get the following error message:
 opensslErrorStack: [ 'error:03000086:digital envelope routines::initialization error' ], library: 'digital envelope routines', reason: 'unsupported', code: 'ERR_OSSL_EVP_UNSUPPORTED'

-then type the following in the terminal and then run npm start again: export NODE_OPTIONS=--openssl-legacy-provider
+then type the following in the terminal and then run npm start again:

+export NODE_OPTIONS=--openssl-legacy-provider